Actively Recruiting

 What this Trial Is About

-The goal of this clinical trial is to learn if doxycycline post-exposure prophylaxis (doxy-PEP) can help prevent bacterial sexually transmitted infections (STIs) among sexual and gender minorities in Rio de Janeiro, Brazil, including men who have sex with men, transgender women, and travestis who are living with HIV or using HIV pre-exposure prophylaxis (PrEP).
-Bacterial STIs such as syphilis, gonorrhea, and chlamydia remain common in these populations, even with existing prevention strategies.
-This study aims to answer the following questions: whether doxy-PEP can reduce the number of new STIs, whether it is safe and well tolerated, whether participants use it as recommended, and whether its use may contribute to antibiotic resistance or changes in the body's natural bacteria.
-Doxy-PEP involves taking a dose of doxycycline, an antibiotic, shortly after sexual activity to reduce the risk of acquiring STIs.
-Participants will first receive information and counseling about doxy-PEP, including its possible benefits and risks, and will then choose whether or not to use this prevention strategy.
-Those who choose to use doxy-PEP will take doxycycline after sex as instructed and will be followed for up to 48 weeks, with clinic visits approximately every three months.
-During these visits, participants will be tested for STIs, monitored for side effects, and asked about medication use, sexual health, and overall well-being.
-Researchers will collect information on new STI diagnoses, safety, and how consistently participants use doxy-PEP.
-The study will also explore participants' experiences and perceptions of this strategy.
-The results of this study will help determine whether doxy-PEP is a practical and acceptable approach for STI prevention in Brazil and may inform future public health strategies.
+Researchers are evaluating whether doxycycline post-exposure prophylaxis (doxy-PEP) can help prevent bacterial sexually transmitted infections (STIs) among sexual and gender minorities in Rio de Janeiro, Brazil.
+This includes men who have sex with men, transgender women, and travestis living with HIV or using HIV pre-exposure prophylaxis (PrEP).
+The study aims to determine if doxy-PEP reduces new STI cases, is safe and well tolerated, is used as recommended, and whether it affects antibiotic resistance or natural bacteria in the body.
+Participants who decide to use doxy-PEP will take a dose of doxycycline orally within 72 hours after sexual activity, not exceeding one dose per 24 hours and a maximum of three doses per week.
+After counseling about risks and benefits, participants will be followed for up to 48 weeks with clinic visits approximately every three months.
+Those who initially decline doxy-PEP may start it later during the study.
+During visits, participants will be tested for STIs, monitored for side effects, and asked about medication use, sexual health, and well-being.
+Researchers will collect data on new STI diagnoses, safety, adherence to doxy-PEP, and participants' experiences.
+This information will help decide if doxy-PEP is a practical prevention approach in Brazil and guide future public health strategies.

 CONDITIONS